Child Development

 Reading Specialist

-With a child development degree, a reading specialist can help children struggling with reading comprehension.
+With a child development associate degree, a reading specialist can help children struggling with reading comprehension.
 As a specialized teacher, a reading specialist can teach children from K-12 with advanced reading techniques to give students the attention they need to succeed.

 Special Education Paraprofessional